Skip to content

 **What you'll learn**

-* How to use `cast` to relay transactions with autorelay does not work
+* How to use `cast` to relay transactions when autorelay does not work

 * Unix-like operating system (Linux, macOS, or WSL for Windows)